WillTirone/WillTirone/README.md

 ### Hello! 👋

-🚀 I'm a first-year MS Statistical Science student @ Duke University with interest in statistical computation.
+🚀 I'm a second-year MS Statistical Science student @ Duke University with interest in statistical computation.